Texas and Colorado share a connection—a love for nature.

 Disaster can impact you and your family no matter where you live.
 Many Colorado families are survivors because they had a plan.

-Colorado resident shows Red Cross worker the
+Colorado resident shows Red Cross worker the location of her evacuated home. |

 The fires continue burning here in Colorado Springs so the Red Cross will continue to be here to help.